Female genital mutilation: Red Sea slave trade

 Whatever the practice's origins, infibulation became linked to slavery.
-Research has indicated that linkes between the Red Sea slave trade and female genital mutilation.
+Research has indicated that female genital mutilation and the Red Sea slave trade are linked.

-An investigation combining contemporary from data on slave shipments from 1400 to 1900 with data from 28 African countries has found that women belonging to ethnic groups historically victimized by the Red Sea slave trade were "significantly" more likely to suffer genital mutilation in the 21st century, as well as "more in favour of continuing the practice".
+An investigation combining contemporary data on slave shipments from 1400 to 1900 with data from 28 African countries found that women belonging to ethnic groups historically victimized by the Red Sea slave trade were significantly more likely to experience genital mutilation in the 21st century, as well as being "more in favour of continuing the practice".

-Women trafficked in the Red Sea slave trade were sold as concubines (sex slaves) in the Islamic Middle East up until as late as in the mid-20th century, and the practice of infibulation was used to temporarily signal the virginity of girls, increasing their value on the slave market: "According to descriptions by early travellers, infibulated female slaves had a higher price on the market because infibulation was thought to ensure chastity and loyalty to the owner and prevented undesired pregnancies".
+Women trafficked in the Red Sea slave trade were sold as concubines (sex slaves) in the Islamic Middle East up until the mid-20th century, and the practice of infibulation was used to signal the virginity of girls, increasing their value on the slave market: "According to descriptions by early travellers, infibulated female slaves had a higher price on the market because infibulation was thought to ensure chastity and loyalty to the owner and prevented undesired pregnancies".

 Mackie cites the Portuguese missionary João dos Santos, who in 1609 wrote of a group near Mogadishu who had a "custome to sew up their Females, especially their slaves being young to make them unable for conception, which makes these slaves sell dearer, both for their chastitie, and for better confidence which their Masters put in them".
 Thus, Mackie argues, a "practice associated with shameful female slavery came to stand for honor".